ZYX2222/hERG_binding_regressor/README.md

 ## Main

 ### Data
    hERG_R_13818.csv: hERG dataset with 13818 SMILES and pIC50 values;

+   hERG_R_13890.csv: hERG dataset with 13890 SMILES, pIC50 values, and two source informantion;

+   hERG_R_6952.csv: hERG dataset with 6952 SMILES and pIC50 values from ChEMBL;

-   CECFP.zip: Unzip to get counted_ECFP fingerprints of 13818 chemicals.
+   CECFP.zip: Unzip to get counted_ECFP fingerprints of chemicals in above 3 csv files.

    (Note: Counted_ECFP can be obtained from SMILES by the RDKit using the ```AllChem.GetHashedMorganFingerprint``` commands.)